csuntechlab/docker-cgi/README.md

   * Given the appropriate .htaccess directives, these assumptions allows the client to invoke the web application via a simple URL,
     * e.g., https:///~/directory/ (Refer to Apache directives: DirectoryIndex and Rewrite_Rule)

-  * It is also planned that these assumptions, with further refinement of this project, can be removed.
-Under this refinement, the following URLs are possible:
+  * With further refinement of this project, URLs can be simplified, as examplified within the following tables:

 Future URL   | Current URL
 ------------ | -------------